 Then came Dovercourt.

-On paper, Dovercourt was a dream:

-- Amazing location.

-- Real transit.

-- A street where more units actually make sense.
+On paper, Dovercourt was a dream: amazing location, real transit, a street where more units actually make sense.
 We bought it, thinking: OK, now we know what we're doing.
 This one will be easier.
 It wasn't.
+We've held that property for over three years now.